ubuntu-mate/mate-dock-applet/README.md

 # An application dock applet for the MATE panel

-## Important!!!

-V0.89 will be the final release of the applet.
-Over the past year or so, time to work on the project and the enthusiasm to do so have both been hard to find.
-Since my free time is so limited right now, I would much rather be spending it doing something I am more enthusiastic about and will get more enjoyment from.
-Because of this, I've reluctantly decided to stop work on the applet...

-Hopefully, this won't mean the end of the applet.
-Being GPL, the code is freely available and I hope that other developers will take it and use it to create new and better versions of the dock applet in the future.

-As a final note, I would like to express my thanks to all those users who've contributed via bug reports, pull requests etc. over the past few years.

 ### Mate dock applet V0.88 on Ubuntu MATE 18.10
 ![V0.88 on Ubuntu MATE 18.10](https://github.com/robint99/screenshots/blob/master/dock%20applet%20V0.88.png)